-"Teen Titans", by the TF-fans who belive the series is "Ruined FOREVER" (as usual), since it was designed by the same team who worked on the aforementioned series.
+"Teen Titans", by some Transformers fans (G1 or other media) who believe the series is an inferior incarnation of the whole franchise, Unknown to most of them, the show was designed by the same team who worked on the aforementioned series.

 Since, in this continuity, Autobots are largely incapable of flying, the Animated version of Powerglide actually seems to transform into a ground-based alternate mode, prompting some to name him as "Powerdrive" instead.

 Follow the Leader: Despite its relatively short run, Animated has been fairly influential in the franchise since.
 Not only have Bulkhead, Lugnut, and Lockdown all become a Canon Immigrant in some form of later media, but the show's portrayal of classic G1 characters have influenced their later incarnations as well, such as Ultra Magnus and Arcee having a hammer and twin blades respectively in their Prime and IDW incarnations.